RaviniKuruppu/RaviniKuruppu/README.md

 🎓   Studying Computer Science and Engineering at University of Moratuwa Sri Lanka.

-💼   Working as an Intern-Software Engineer at BoardPAC Private Limited.

 🌱   Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>